princetanwar/react-testing-poc/README.md

-# which get method should i use to query elements
+b# which get method should i use to query elements

 ## your test should resemble how users interact with your code (component, page, etc.) as much as possible.
 With this in mind, we recommend this order of priority: